ambitioninc/django-entity-emailer/README.md

 be sent to.

-Second, a `subentity_type` field specifies what type of subentity we want to email All subentities of the `send_to` entity and of the type specified by `subentity_type` must have an 'email' set in their `entity_meta`.
+Second, a `subentity_type` field specifies what type of subentity we want to email All sub-entities of the `send_to` entity and of the type specified by `subentity_type` must have an 'email' set in their `entity_meta`.